 Nevertheless, three months from now, the latest edition of Venice Biennale opens anew (May 13-Nov.
 26).
 Christine Macel, chief curator at the Centre Pompidou, is serving as artistic director this year, curating the 57th International Art Exhibition.
 Featuring a roster of 120 invited artists, the announced list includes African American artists Sam Gilliam, Senga Nengudi, and McArthur Binion.

 All three U.S. artists began their careers in the 1960s and 70s.
 Chicago-based Binion’s detailed paintings involve a unique visual language exploring personal narratives through Minimalism.
 Associated with Washington, D.C.’s Color School, Gilliam continues to push the possibilities of color with improvisational and experimental prints and paintings.
+At the 36th biennial in 1972, his work appeared in a group show in American pavilion.
 Colorado-based Nengudi is a conceptual and performance artist whose practice examines race, gender, culture and spirituality, often utilizing tights and pantyhose.

 Nigerian performance artist Jelili Atiku and Malian artist Abdoulayewho Konaté, who creates textile installations, were also invited to participate.
 The selected group spans 51 countries, and most of the artists, 103, are participating for the first time.
 Gilliam was included in a 1972 group show in the U.S. pavilion.